andrew2020wit/json-book-utils/README.md

 ## scripts

-Each script can use param file from 'src/params/'
+Each script can use the param file from 'src/params/'

 Each script take only one file with certain extension (the first one);